Logo

 ✗ Avoid when

-JPEG → GIFSimilar or largerSignificant colour reduction
+JPEG to GIFSimilar or largerSevere color reduction (banded gradients)

 Frequently Asked Questions

-Is my image uploaded to a server?+
+Is my image uploaded to a server for conversion?+

 Which image formats can I convert between?+